-- 1. The Salary Administration Guidelines will be reviewed every five years.
-Selected jobs may be benchmarked from representative grades and the ranges may be adjusted as needed. - 2.
-All salaries must be at least at the minimum of the salary range for the grade. (e.g. An employee in Grade 7 with 0-4 years of service must be paid at least \$50,000.) - 3.
+The Salary Administration Guidelines will be reviewed every five years.
+Selected jobs may be benchmarked from representative grades and the ranges may be adjusted as needed.
+This review and benchmarking may conducted by an external entity.

+- 1. All salaries must be at least at the minimum of the salary range for the grade. (e.g. An employee in Grade 7 with 0-4 years of service must be paid at least \$50,000.) - 3.
 Use the years of service in current position to manage pay through the salary range, assuming satisfactory job performance. - 4.
-Movement through the salary range is dependent on years of service in current position, performance, and merit based salary increases. - 5.
-The budget for meritorious salary increases is determined annually and distributed based on funding availability, individual performance and placement in the range. - 6.
+Movement through the salary range is dependent on a combination of ears of service in current position, performance, and merit based salary increases. - 5.
+The budget for meritorious salary increases is determined annually and distributed based on funding availability, individual performance and position in the range. - 6.
 When a merit based increase is provided, and an employee has more than the specified number of years of service in their current position an adjustment may be granted to bring the employee to the minimum of the next range equal to the lesser of the amount necessary to be at the minimum of the appropriate range, or 6% of salary annually, dependent upon satisfactory rating in the annual performance review and availability of funding. - 7.
 The per hour calculation provided pertains to non-exempt positions in grades 1-6, based on 1,950 hours per year.

 Example: An employee in Grade 3 with 6 years' experience earns \$33,000.
 The employee meets the expectations of the current position and based on his/her performance evaluation, receives a 3% merit increase of \$990.
-The new salary is \$33,990 and is \$1,010 less than the market range of \$35,000 (\$35,000-\$33,990=\$1,010) The maximum market adjustment is 6% or \$2,034 (\$33,900 \6%).
+The new salary is \$33,990 and is \$1,010 less than the market range of \$35,000 (\$35,000-\$33,990=\$1,010) The maximum market adjustment is 6% or \$2,034 (\$33,900 6%).
 The Employee receives a 3% merit increase + market adjustment of \$1,010 = \$2,000 increase (\$33,000 + \$2,000 = \$35,000).